 While I didn’t exactly think Doctor Who Series Seven opener The Bells Of Saint John was a timeless example of classic television, I enjoyed it a good deal more than I was expecting to and found it fresh, well-paced and above all original.
 It was more than a little depressing, then, to find that almost every review, Tweet, forum post and banner hanging off the back of a plane the next morning likened it in vague and non-specific terms to Charlie Brooker’s near-future sci-fi/horror anthology series Black Mirror.
 And no, I’m not exaggerating there.
 One friend of mine with a fondness for mischievously playing devil’s advocate later remarked that he’d read this review and was preparing to jokily berate me for fabricating an argument that I could then argue against, only to find that when he read all of the other reviews of The Bells Of Saint John, they really did all mention Black Mirror after all.
 Even now, the entire first page of Google results for ‘bells of saint john review’ is taken up with articles that make this very comparison.
-As well as finding this approach both lazy and smug, I also immediately thought of several practical reasons why it was both wrong as well as boring, and decided to say so.
+As well as finding this approach both lazy and smug, I also immediately thought of several practical reasons why it was both wrong as well as boring, and although nobody had actually asked me to review The Bells Of Saint John decided to say so.
 The original title, incidentally, was ++CHARLIE BROOKER IS REQUIRED++BRING HIM HERE, an obscure gag which comes from an infamous line in the 1966 Doctor Who story The War Machines.
 You can find my thoughts on that particular controversy at the end of this review.